 - Google Sheets does not allow you to delete the values returned by the UNIQUE

-- You may need to copy-paste the distinct values that the UNIQUE formula returned.
+- You may need to copy-paste the distinct values that UNIQUE returned.
 Copy the distinct values, and select a destination cell.
 Now, navigate to Edit > Paste > Paste Special > Paste values only.
-That way, the formula is removed and the values are retained.
+That way, the formula is removed but the values are retained.

-If you simply want to count how many unique values appear in a specific range, learn how to use the COUNTUNIQUE formula in our guide How to use the COUNTUNIQUE formula in Google Sheets.
+If you simply want to count how many unique values appear in a specific range, learn how to use COUNTUNIQUE in our guide How to use the COUNTUNIQUE function in Google Sheets.